mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 ### Hardware

 An AWS EC2 <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance.
-Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services, such as distributed datastores, to not work properly.
+Selecting smaller-sized VMs is not recommended and selecting fewer VMs will likely cause certain resource-intensive services, such as distributed datastores to not work properly.

 ### Software

-- The [DC/OS setup file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads).
-Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> for access to this file.
+- Enterprise users: The [dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads).
+Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> for access to this file. [enterprise type="inline" size="small" /]
+- Open Source users: The [dcos_generate_config file](https://dcos.io/releases/).
+Contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> for access to this file. [oss type="inline" size="small" /]
 - An Amazon Web Services account with root [IAM](https://aws.amazon.com/iam/) privileges.
 Advanced privileges are required to install the advanced templates.
 Contact your AWS admin for more information.
 - An AWS EC2 Key Pair for the same region as your cluster.
 Key pairs cannot be shared across regions.
 The AWS key pair uses public-key cryptography to provide secure login to your AWS cluster.
 For more information about creating an AWS EC2 Key Pair, see the <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair" target="_blank">documentation</a>.
 - AWS [Command Line Interface](https://aws.amazon.com/cli/).
 - The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).